Massive Nonplanar Two-Loop Maximal Unitarity: Reduction of Integrals with Doubled Propagators

 As an example, we will examine the one-mass doubled propagator integral with indices $(2,1,\dots,1,0,0)$ (see fig.~\ref{1MDOUBLED}) and reconstruct the coefficients $c_1$ and $c_2$ to leading order in dimensional regularization using the projectors derived in the previous section.
 Let $m_1 = m_2 = m_3 = 0$ and $m_4\neq 0$.
-The degenerate multivariate residues at the simultaneous zeros of the inverse propagators specified by $\mc S_1',\dots,\mc S_8'$ turn out to be,
+The degenerate multivariate residues at the simultaneous zeros of the inverse propagators specified by $\mc S_1',\dots,\mc S_8'$ are computed using our package, {\tt MathematicaM2},

 In these equations, $h$ is a cubic polynomial,

 The variables $\mu$ and $\tau$ as functions of $\chi$, $s_{12}$ and $m_4$ are